lastmjs/redux-store-element/README.md

 * Listen for state changes: `<redux-store on-statechange="mapStateToThis" store-name="fooStore"></redux-store>`

 ## Important Things to Know:
-* You must pass in your root reducer to any `<redux-store></redux-store>` before you can dispatch actions and receive state changes
+* You must pass in your root reducer to any `<redux-store></redux-store>` before actions will be dispatched and state change events raised
 * By default there is one store for the entire application.
 Each instance of a `<redux-store></redux-store>` will use the same store
-* The `statechange` event supplies the redux state in the `detail.state` property on the event
+* The `statechange` event supplies the redux state in the `detail.state` property of the event

 ## Development
-To play with the example, clone the repo, go to the root of the project, and run the following commands:
 ```
 bower install
 npm install
+npm run link
-npm start
+npm run test
 ```
-Open up to localhost:[whatever port the terminal says].
-The port is usually localhost:8080.
-Go to the example directory and open example/index.html.